 The Brothers Karamazov

-The Drama Dept's Dr. Nicholas Johnson is currently presenting an adaptation of Dostoevski's The Brothers Karamazov for a production by his theatre company Painted Filly.
+Dr. Nicholas Johnson presents an adaptation of Dostoevski's The Brothers Karamazov as a production by his theatre company Painted Filly.
 The performance will take place in the Samuel Beckett Theatre in early 2014.
 Dr. Johnson recently returned from Tel Aviv University where he delivered the 2013 Annual Samuel Beckett Lecture.
 "Dostoevsky's final, greatest novel is a love letter to the world, with nearly a thousand pages of passion, religion, murder, philosophy, and vodka.
 This highly distilled adaptation goes to the beating heart of the Karamazov family, where a drunken father, a future monk, a former soldier, and an atheist intellectual battle over love and money.
 After years of preparation and an intense residential process, Painted Filly Theatre and Sugarglass Theatre bring this work to the Samuel Beckett Theatre with simplicity, directness, and liveness designed to affirm not only the art of theatre, but also life itself."
-This production premieres at the Samuel Beckett Theatre, Trinity College on 23rd January, running until 1st February 2014.
+This production was premiered at the Samuel Beckett Theatre, Trinity College on 23rd January, running until 1st February 2014.
 Visit www.paintedfilly.wordpress.com for full information.